OER-Lehmann/TNT-scripts/README.md

 #### Comparisons frame

+This frame allows the selection of some options to quickly compare the output of the the analyses under different values of *k*.

-- Robinson-Foulds dist.:
+- Robinson-Foulds dist.: Calculate the Robinson-Foulds distance between the unique trees obtained throughout all analyses.
-- Equal trees:
+- Equal trees: Show which analyses resulted in identical trees.

 #### Select search frame